Advertiser Disclosure

 Lincoln Memorial

-Built to honor the sixteenth U.S. president, this memorial was erected to honor Abraham Lincoln and his gallant efforts to save the nation during the Civil War of 1861-1865.
-Located on the extended axis of the National Mall, this memorial is perhaps one of the most iconic landmarks in Washington, D.C.
+Built to honor the 16th U.S. president, this site memorializes Abraham Lincoln and his gallant efforts to save the nation during the American Civil War.
+On the extended axis of the National Mall, this memorial is perhaps one of the most iconic landmarks in Washington, D.C.

-Standing at an imposing 190 feet long by 120 feet wide by 99 feet tall, the memorial is surrounded by 36 fluted Doric columns, 1 for each of the 36 states in the Union at the time of Lincoln’s death.
-It is also the proud home to a colossal statue of the man himself that measures 18 feet just with him seated!
+An imposing 190 feet long by 120 feet wide by 99 feet tall, the memorial is surrounded by 36 fluted Doric columns, 1 for each of the 36 states in the Union at the time of Lincoln’s death.
+It features a colossal statue of a seated Lincoln, which measures 18 feet high.

 D.C.
 War Memorial

-Standing nearly 50 feet tall, this circular, open-air monument was built to commemorate the 26,000 citizens of Washington, D.C. who served during World War I. Made almost entirely of Vermont marble, the structure was designed to be large enough to accommodate the entire U.S. Marine Band to enable them to hold tribute concerts for those who served in the war.
+Standing nearly 50 feet tall, this circular, open-air monument was built to commemorate the 26,000 citizens of Washington, D.C., who served during World War I. Made almost entirely of Vermont marble, the structure was designed to be large enough to accommodate the entire U.S. Marine Band for tribute concerts for those who served in the war.

-The memorial was restored to its original brilliant white color during 2010-2011 renovations and visitors still come to take in the peaceful National Mall location, as well as honor the 499 Washington, D.C. residents who died in service.
+The memorial was restored to its original brilliant white color during renovations from 2010 to 2011, and visitors still come to take in the peaceful National Mall site and honor the 499 Washingtonians who died in service to their country.

 Franklin Delano Roosevelt Memorial

-Dedicated to the memory of Franklin Delano Roosevelt, this particular monument is the second of 2 that have been constructed across the city to honor the thirty-second U.S. president.
-Visitors come to explore the 4 rooms of the memorial which have been uniquely designed to represent President Roosevelt’s 4 terms as commander in chief.
+Dedicated to the memory of Franklin Delano Roosevelt, this monument is the second of 2 constructed across the city to honor the 32nd U.S. president.
+Visitors come to explore the 4 rooms of the memorial, designed to represent President Roosevelt’s 4 terms as commander-in-chief.

-Take in the beautiful bronze sculptures of the President, First Lady Eleanor Roosevelt, and their dog Fala, as well as scenes from the Great Depression, surrounded by 21 famous quotes from the man himself.
-The Franklin Delano Roosevelt Memorial is situated alongside the Tidal Basin in the National Mall and is both educational and awe-inspiring all at once.
+Take in the beautiful bronze sculptures of the president, first lady Eleanor Roosevelt, and their celebrated dog Fala, as well as scenes from the Great Depression, surrounded by 21 famous quotes from the man himself.
+The Franklin Delano Roosevelt Memorial is situated alongside the Tidal Basin in the National Mall and is both educational and awe-inspiring.

 Washington Monument